Farmall 60 series tractors: Description

-The new styling abandoned the Raymond Loewy styling of the letter series in favor of a squared-off look that was retained until the end of the Farmall product run.The new tractors could be adapted to operate on gasoline, kerosene, LP gas, and distillate fuels, and a diesel engine option was offered for each.
+The new styling abandoned the Raymond Loewy styling of the letter series in favor of a squared-off look that was retained until the end of the Farmall product run.
+The new tractors could be adapted to operate on gasoline, kerosene, LP gas, and distillate fuels, and a diesel engine option was offered for each.
 The larger engines were combined with the essentially unaltered powertrain of the earlier models, producing immediate problems with reliability, particularly with the 560, resulting in a public relations problem for International Harvester, and requiring replacement with new, redesigned powertrain components as part of a massive recall effort.
 All models had improved hydraulic systems and were more comfortable to operate than their predecessors.

 Farmall 460

 The Farmall 460 is a row crop tractor produced from 1958 to 1963.
 Successor to the Farmall 350 series, it was part of the line of medium tractors originating with the Farmall H. Like the 350, it was rated for three plows, but the 460 had a larger six-cylinder 55 hp gasoline or liquid petroleum gas engine with a displacement of 221 cuin, powering a five forward gear and one reverse gear torque amplifier transmission, with an optional 10-speed transmission.
 A 236 cuin diesel version was also offered.
-Variants included the IH 460 utility tractor, and a hiboy model called the 460 Hi-Clear.
+Variants included the IH 460 utility tractor, and a highboy model called the 460 Hi-Clear.
 The IH 460 Wheatland was offered for non-row-crop farming.
 Both an IH 460 orchard version and a lowered IH 460 grove version were offered for fruit and citrus growers.
 About 35,000 460s were produced, about $4,700 for gasoline to $5,400 for diesel-engined versions.

 Farmall 560

 The Farmall 560 is a five-plow row crop tractor produced from 1958 to 1963.
 Successor to the Farmall 450 series, it was part of the line of large tractors originating with the Farmall M. The updated tractors marked an attempt by Farmall to respond to increased competition from other tractor manufacturers that were introducing more modern tractors with greater power.
 The 560 and the smaller Farmall 460 were restyled and had new engines.
 Other components carried over from earlier lines caused reliability problems, harming International Harvester's reputation and market position.

 The 560 was rated for five plows, using six-cylinder 66 hp gasoline or liquid petroleum gas engine with a displacement of 263 cuin, powering a five forward gear and one reverse sliding gear torque amplifier transmission, with an optional 10-speed transmission.
 A 282 cuin diesel version was also offered.
-Variants included the IH 560 utility tractor, and a hiboy model called the 560 Hi-Clear.
+Variants included the IH 560 utility tractor, and a highboy model called the 560 Hi-Clear.